 - $5,000 for property damage to another vehicle

 Collision and comprehensive cover damage to your motorcycle.
-Collision is used when your motorcycle is damaged by colliding with another vehicle or an object such as a tree or wall.
-Comprehensive covers damage c caused by vandalism, flooding, accidents with animals and other things, such as windshield damage and fire.
+Collision is used when your motorcycle is damaged by colliding with another vehicle or an object, such as a tree or wall.
+Comprehensive covers damage c caused by vandalism, flooding, animal accidents, and other things, such as windshield damage and fire.
 Collision and comprehensive are not required by the state.
-However, if you are paying off a loan, the dealership may require it until your loan is paid.2.
+However, if you are paying off a loan, the dealership may require it until it is paid.2.
 Fault or No-Fault

 If a motorcyclist is at fault for an accident, his or her insurance will pay for the damage done to the other person.
-However, if the other party to the accident was at fault, that person’s insurance is responsible for the damage.
-Since it is not in their best interests to accept that the insured was at fault for the accident, they will try to find a reason to defer fault.
-They may require a lengthy investigation, and question anyone who was at the accident site, including witnesses.3.
+However, if the other party to the accident was at fault, that person's insurance is responsible for the damage.
+Since it is not in their best interests to accept that the insured was at fault for the accident, they will try to find a reason to defer fault.3.
 Paying a Deductible

-Many people worry that if their insurance pays for the damage and injuries they suffer, they will be required to pay.
-If the insured is not at fault for the accident, the insurance company of the other driver will be obligated to repay the deductible.
+Many worry that if their insurance pays for the damage and injuries they suffer, they will be required to pay.
+If the insured is not at fault for the accident, the other driver's insurance company will be obligated to repay the deductible.
 This is referred to as subrogation.
-In addition, some insurance companies will waive the deductible, and recover it from the other insurance company directly.4.
+In addition, some insurance companies will waive the deductible and recover it from the other insurance company directly.4.
 Underinsured or Uninsured Motorist

-Many people are .
 If a biker is in an accident and the other person lacks insurance, your insurance will pay if you have collision and comprehensive.
-If not, and your bike is damaged or you are hurt in the accident, your insurance will not pay.
+If not, your bike is damaged, or you are hurt in the accident, your insurance will not pay.
 On the other hand, if you have opted for uninsured or underinsured coverage, the insurance will pay if the other driver caused the accident and is uninsured or underinsured.5.
 Property Damage, Medical Costs, and Your Options for Insurance Coverage

-It is important to carry enough .
+It is essential to carry enough.
 If possible, $100,000 in coverage would help you cover bills related to an accident, such as damage to your motorcycle and medical costs.
-An umbrella policy, usually covering homeowners and auto/vehicular insurance, protects your assets if you are in an accident or facing a lawsuit.
-The cost is relatively low compared to the protection it provides to ensure peace of mind.
-By extending your liability insurance in this way, you are covered no matter what happens up to the policy limit.
-It is important to make sure you have a copy of your insurance policy.
-Reviewing it to make sure it is up-to-date is a good idea.6.
+A typical umbrella policy, which typically combines coverage for your home and vehicle, offers protection for your assets in an accident or a legal dispute.
+Despite its relatively affordable cost, it offers substantial peace of mind.
+Extending your liability coverage in this manner will give you comprehensive protection up to the policy's maximum limit.
+It's crucial to possess a copy of your insurance policy, and it's advisable to periodically review it to confirm its current status.6.
 Liability in Your State

 Some states are no-fault states, while others use comparative fault.
 For example, California is a state that uses comparative fault.
 In other words, drivers in an accident may be assessed a certain amount of fault.
 It might be that one driver is 100 percent liable for the accident.
-When that happens, their insurance is responsible for 100 percent of the damages.
-In other cases, one driver may be 60 percent responsible, while the other person is 40 percent responsible.
+Their insurance is responsible for 100 percent of the damages when that happens.
+In other cases, one driver may be 60 percent responsible, while the other is 40 percent responsible.
 This determines the amount an injured driver can collect.
-For instance, if the damages are set at $10,000, the driver who was 40 percent at fault can still collect $6,000 from the other driver.7.
+For instance, if the damages are $10,000, the 40 percent at-fault driver can still collect $6,000 from the other driver.7.
 Repairing Crashed Motorcycles

-If a motorcycle was financed, it might be that what remains on the loan exceeds the fair market value.
-In this case, the motorcycle owner will now be required to pay off the amount that exceeds what was paid by the insurer despite the fact that the motorcycle is now unusable.
-One way to protect yourself from this is to purchase gap insurance, which will pay the difference between what the insurance company pays and the amount that is stilled owed on the loan.
+If the motorcycle was financed, there's a possibility that the remaining loan balance exceeds the fair market value of the motorcycle.
+In such a scenario, the motorcycle owner will be responsible for paying off the difference between what the insurer provides and the outstanding loan amount, even if the motorcycle is no longer usable.
+One effective way to safeguard against this situation is to purchase gap insurance, which bridges the gap between the insurance company's payout and the remaining loan balance.

 During the life of an insurance claim, there are several types of disputes that may occur:1.
 Dispute as to Fault

 Sometimes, a dispute may arise over who was at fault in the accident or, if fault is shared, what percentage of fault exists.
-In such cases, it may be necessary to provide evidence detailing how the accident happened.
+In such cases, providing evidence detailing how the accident happened may be necessary.
 Pictures taken at the scene are invaluable for this purpose.
 Accident reconstruction experts can also help.
-Having a seasoned motorcycle accident attorney can help too.
-He or she will be able to use documented evidence to show how the accident occurred and who was at fault.2.
+Having a seasoned motorcycle accident attorney can help, too.
+He or she can use documented evidence to show how the accident occurred and who was at fault.2.
 Dispute over Damages

-It is to the benefit of the insurer to offer an amount that is lower than what you demanded.
+It is to the insurer's benefit to offer an amount lower than what you demanded.
 Most of the time, the first offer is considerably lower.
 It is common for an injured party to be besieged by medical bills and be unable to work or not be able to get there due to motorcycle damage.
-So, accepting an offer sometimes seems to be a good idea even if it is below what you calculated as necessary.
-Don’t do it.
+So, accepting an offer sometimes seems a good idea, even if it is below what you calculated as necessary.
+Don't do it.
 Talk to an injury attorney to see what your options are.
 Remember, once you have accepted payment from the insurer and signed a waiver saying that you will not hold them liable afterward for anything to do with the accident, you will not receive one penny more.3.
 Negotiations

 Your attorney can negotiate with the insurance company, providing evidence that supports your claims.
-The attorney will draft a demand letter, outlining what you consider to be a fair payout.
-There may be some back and forth demands, but in the end, the insurer knows what the accident is worth.
-If not, the attorney can file a lawsuit demanding that the other driver and his or her insurer pay the appropriate amount.Things You Must Do After a Motor Vehicle Accident
+The attorney will draft a demand letter outlining what you consider to be a fair payout.
+There may be some back-and-forth demands, but ultimately, the insurer knows what the accident is worth.
+If not, the attorney can file a lawsuit demanding that the other driver and insurer pay the appropriate amount.Things You Must Do After a Motor Vehicle Accident

 Immediately after a motorcycle accident, you need to do certain things to protect yourself from harm both financially and physically.1.
 Take Care of Physical Injuries

-If your injuries suggest that you need to be taken to the hospital, call 911 and ask for an ambulance.
-If not, make sure that you see your medical provider, or go to an emergency room as soon as possible to be evaluated.
+If your injuries suggest you must be taken to the hospital, call 911 and ask for an ambulance.
+If not, ensure you see your medical provider or go to an emergency room as soon as possible to be evaluated.
 Sometimes, the adrenaline of the situation masks symptoms.2.
 Check on Others

-Sometimes the police may not come if the accident was minor.
-If you are on the main highway, call your local highway patrol officer.
+Sometimes, the police may not come if the accident is minor.
+Call your local highway patrol officer if you are on the main highway.
 If you are in a rural area, you may want to call the county sheriff, while if you are in a town or city, local police may have jurisdiction.
-Calmly explain the situation and try to provide the most precise directions you can.
-It might be a good idea to keep the phone numbers you might need on your cell phone.4.
-Take Pictures
+Calmly explain the situation and provide the most precise directions you can.
+It might be a good idea to keep the phone numbers you need on your cell phone.

 You do not need to elaborate on your situation.
 Simply inform the company that you were in an accident and that you or your attorney will be available for further questions.Statute of Limitations

-Everything has time limits, and that is true with motorcycle accidents too.
+Everything has time limits, which is true with motorcycle accidents.
 From the date of an accident, an injured motorcyclist has two years to file a lawsuit.
-This statute of limitations can be extended if the injured party was disabled or a minor.
-Otherwise, if the case is filed after the time period lapses, it will be refused by the court.
+This statute of limitations can be extended if the injured party is disabled or a minor.
+Otherwise, if the case is filed after the period lapses, it will be refused by the court.

-There are different sets of time limits depending on which you state you live in.
-For example, in California when the liable party is a government entity.
-In this case, an injured party must file an administrative claim within six months from the time the accident occurred.
-The government must respond within 45 days.
-If this initial claim is denied within the 45 days, you or your motorcycle accident attorney can file a lawsuit within 6 months.
-If the government fails to reject your administrative claim, you have two years to file a lawsuit.
-Government lawsuits can be filed for failure to maintain roads, ridding them of potholes and other surface problems that could cause a motorcycle accident.Why You Need a Lawyer After a Motorcycle Accident
+In California, the liable party is a government entity.
+In this scenario, a person who has been injured must submit an administrative claim within six months from the date of the accident.
+The government is then obligated to provide a response within 45 days.
+If the initial claim is rejected during these 45 days, you or your motorcycle accident attorney can initiate a lawsuit within six months.
+However, if the government accepts your administrative claim, you have a two-year window to file a lawsuit.
+Such government lawsuits can be pursued in cases where there has been negligence in maintaining roads and addressing issues like potholes and other surface problems that could lead to a motorcycle accident.Why You Need a Lawyer After a Motorcycle Accident

 An experienced motorcycle accident lawyer comes equipped with all the resources and tools needed to deal with the intricacies of recovering compensation for the client.
-This covers all segments of the process from initial dealings with the insurance company to using evidentiary material during trial.
-Since not all cases go to court, it is a good idea to retain an attorney with a full repertoire of experience.1.
+This covers all process segments, from initial dealings with the insurance company to using evidentiary material during trial.
+Since not all cases go to court, retaining an attorney with extensive experience is a good idea.1.
 The First Consultation with an Attorney is Free

 You have the chance to explain what happened.
-The attorney, after listening to your case, will be able to let you know if, in their opinion, you have a viable case.
+After listening to your case, the attorney will be able to let you know if, in their opinion, you have a viable case.
 Either way, the attorney can explain what they feel your options are going forward.
 This is invaluable information without cost to you.
 Deciding what to do after an accident requires professional insight, and a seasoned attorney can provide that.
 If you decide not to pursue your case with the attorney, you can choose another attorney or do it alone.2.
 Dealing with the Insurance Companies

 From the moment the accident happens, the process has started.
 Talking to the insurance company is often taxing for a client, and the company uses techniques to extract information that may be misleading and damaging to your case.
-For this reason, it is preferable to have your attorney speak with them.3.
+For this reason, having your attorney speak with them is preferable.3.
 Obtaining an Insurance Company Payment

 Insurance companies are notorious for paying out the least amount possible.
 They usually make an early offer that is below what is needed.
 If an individual accepts that offer, they are free and clear of any subsequent damages associated with the accident.
-An attorney will evaluate the offer, and make sure that it covers costs such as medical treatment that may be necessary down the road due to accident injuries.
+An attorney will evaluate the offer and ensure that it covers costs such as medical treatment that may be necessary due to accident injuries.
 Once enough information is available, experts can say what will be needed to care for the individual, even in the future.4.
 Filing Papers on Time

 As noted above, missing the time frame in which to file can cost you a great deal.
 An attorney will not let that happen.5.
 Taking a Case to Court